fisodd/www-fisodd-com/content/post/right-place.rst

 My first taste of the power of programming was when
-I hacked together something that could overwrite text on the screen which quickly evolved into a small game with several animated "horses" (actually character strings using marks such as an apostrophe for the head and slashes for the legs) running races across the screen |--|
+I hacked together something that could overwrite text on the screen which quickly evolved into a small game with several animated "horses" (actually just character strings using marks such as an apostrophe for the head and slashes for the legs) running races across the screen |--|
 which promptly got banned during school hours